swxtchio/cloudSwXtch-support/Azure/Templates/README.md

 ## Install template into the Azure Portal

 Once the VHD file is in the image gallery, there are several ways to create a VM from the image.
 Using the templates in this directory is the best way as they ensure correct setup.
-The proceedure here will install the template into a resource group in your Azure subscription.
-You only have to do this once and then you can use the template in the Portal to provide a GUI to create cloudSwXtches.
+The procedure here will install the template into a resource group in your Azure subscription.
+The installation of the template must be done once and then you can use the template in the Portal to create cloudSwXtches without having to reinstall the template.

-1. Log into the Azure Portal
+1. Log into the Azure Portal.
 2. Pick a resource group to hold the template.
 You can use an existing group or create a new one.
-3. Launch the Azure cloud shell (https://learn.microsoft.com/en-us/azure/cloud-shell/overview)
+3. Launch the Azure cloud shell (https://learn.microsoft.com/en-us/azure/cloud-shell/overview).
 4. Run the following commands.
 Replace <your-rg-here> with the name of the resouce group from step #2.